Lab Founder & Principal Investigator

 |

+For the Area of Scholarly Concentration research component of his medical education, Max examined the feasibility and preliminary efficacy of a single, brief session of mindfulness training to help medical students address the many difficulties they experience (i.e. stressful workload, time management, high self-expectations).
+The experiment was designed to measure the efficacy of mindfulness training to reduce physiological measures of stress and improve measures of empathy and well-being for medical students in the clinical environment.
 Max earned his MD at the Northwestern University Feinberg School of Medicine in 2017 and matched at the University of California in San Diego's residency program in Neurology.
-His interests include mental health, medical education, and student wellness.
-The primary goal of Max's Area of Scholarly Concentration research was to examine the feasibility and preliminary efficacy of a single, brief session of mindfulness training to help medical students address the many difficulties they experience (i.e. stressful workload, time management, high self-expectations).
-The experiment was designed to measure the efficacy of mindfulness training to reduce physiological measures of stress and improve measures of empathy and well-being for medical students in the clinical environment.

 |